isomerpages/ogp-isomer/_getting-started/Roles & responsibilities.md

 These can all be done through IsomerCMS.

-**Isomer will be responsible for website hosting, maintenance, support, and ensuring compliance with relevant clauses of the IM8, DSS, and UC.** We are here to ensure that your website is up and running smoothly, and offer technical support if you encounter any issues.
+**Isomer will be responsible for website hosting, maintenance, support, and ensuring compliance with relevant clauses of the IM8, DSS, and UC.** We are here to ensure that your website is up and running smoothly, and offer training and technical support if you encounter any issues.

-Isomer also provides the following services:

-- Technical support and assistance with usage of IsomerCMS through our support channels
-- Training of how to use IsomerCMS on request

 > We do not offer website design services, and are unable to provide custom designs or layouts for your website.